GuilleLA/IronFlag-Battle/README.md

 - Stage 5: Both armies are so skilled developers that they hacked into the enemy pilot craft and now controls are reversed.

+### Weapons

+Each tank carries a machine gun and a laser gun.

+- The machine gun shoots fast but will only damage the tank.
+You need tow bullets to kill the enemy.

+- The laser gun takes time to charge the energy to fire it.
+However, if it hits the enemy, it will kill instantly.

 ## Controls

 The pilot of the Part-time army will have the following controls: